Vote Center Siting Tool for the California Voter's Choice Act

 Vote Center Siting Tool

-Developed by the California Civic Engagement Project (CCEP), this new mapping tool is designed to provide assistance to California county election offices seeking to implement the Voter's Choice Act in the June and November 2018 elections.
+Developed by the California Civic Engagement Project (CCEP), this mapping tool is designed to provide assistance to California county election offices seeking to implement the Voter's Choice Act in elections.
 The Vote Center Siting Tool was initially released in February 2018 and updated in September 2018 to reflect the latest census data and an adjustment to our model methodology.
 The goal of this tool is to help election officials identify optimal sites for potential Vote Center and Vote-by-Mail drop boxes.
 The tool uses a facility allocation model that incorporates the siting criteria included in the California Voter's Choice Act.
 The resulting interactive web maps are intended to supplement what election officials and stakeholders already know about their counties' profiles and needs.

 What is the Voter's Choice Act?